nyfix/OZ/examples/Readme.md

 pub.cpp | Publisher example.
 sub.cpp | Subscriber example.
-Demonstrates using an "events" class to process asynchronous callbacks. wc.cpp | Sample subscriber using "wildcard" (POSIX regex) topics. req.cpp | Request/reply example, which also demonstrates manual lifetime management of objects. rep.cpp | Sample progam to reply to requests, using `reply` class to wrap the original request. req2.cpp | Request/reply example demonstrating how to wait for a synchronous reply, and how to multiply inherit from both `request` and `requestEvents` classes.
+Demonstrates using an "events" class to process asynchronous callbacks. wc.cpp | Sample subscriber using "wildcard" (POSIX regex) topics. wc2.cpp | Similar to wc.cpp, but using WS-Topic style (hierarchical) topics. req.cpp | Request/reply example, which also demonstrates manual lifetime management of objects. rep.cpp | Sample progam to reply to requests, using `reply` class to wrap the original request. req2.cpp | Request/reply example demonstrating how to wait for a synchronous reply, and how to multiply inherit from both `request` and `requestEvents` classes.